- Where are you located?

-We’re in the Kewalo Basin Harbor, about a 15-20 minute drive from most resorts in Waikiki.
+We’re in the Kewalo Basin Harbor, about a 15 to 20-minute drive from most resorts in Waikiki.
 For GPS purposes, our address is 1109 Ala Moana Blvd Honolulu, HI 96814.
 The Haleiwa Queen is docked at slip FA1.
-You’ll find it at the front of the harbor along Ala Moana Boulevard, close to the entrance near the cross-street at Ward Ave.
+You can find it at the front of the harbor along Ala Moana Boulevard, close to the entrance near the cross street at Ward Ave.

-No. Guests must make their own arrangements to meet us at the Kewalo Basin Harbor.
-There is plenty of cheap parking at the harbor, and taxis, app-based ride share services like Uber and Lyft.
+No. You must make your own arrangements to meet us at the Kewalo Basin Harbor.
+There is plenty of cheap parking at the harbor, or you can take a taxi or app-based ride share service like Uber and Lyft.

-The Haleiwa Queen is a 50-ft. power catamaran with glass viewing ports on the bottom so you can see what’s going on underwater without ever getting wet!
+The Haleiwa Queen is a 50-foot power catamaran with glass viewing ports on the bottom so you can see what’s going on underwater without ever getting wet!

-What will we see aboard the glass bottom boat?
+- What do we see aboard the glass-bottom boat?

 Expect to see local reef fish, turtles, eels, beautiful living reef formations, and the famous South Shore of Oahu.
-You’ll get spectacular views of Waikiki, Diamond Head, and the cityscape of Downtown Honolulu.
+You get spectacular views of Waikiki, Diamond Head, and the cityscape of downtown Honolulu.
 Sharks, dolphins, and whales may also be seen depending on the season.

 Yes, there is one marine head on the boat.

 We do not allow guests to swim on our regular public cruises.
-That said, guests who book a private charter can opt for a swim or snorkel stop.
+That said, if you book a private charter, you can opt for a swim or snorkel stop.

-Whale watching season runs from December – May.
+Whale watching season runs from November to May.